-1. Multiplying big market by 1 percent
+1. Multiplying a big market by 1%

 2. Scaling too soon

-3. Thinking partnership is important
+3. Overvaluing partnership

 4. Focusing on pitching instead of prototyping

-10 slides, 20 minutes, 30-point font
+10 slides, 20 minutes, 30-point font.

 6. Doing things serially